pjeena/Crime-rate-prediction-with-CI-CD-pipeline/README.md

 **Feature selection**: select the most relevant features using techniques correlation analysis and feature importance ranking.

-## *Model Building*
+## Model Building

-After getting the data in the appropriate format, several models(Linear regression, Random forest, Gradient boosting algorithms) were tried on historical data and evaluated using R2 score.
+After getting the data in the appropriate format, several models(Linear regression, Random forest, Gradient boosting algorithms) were tried on historical data with hyper parameter tuning and evaluated using R2 score.
 The best model came out to be Xgboost with around 85% accuracy.
 Therefore, it was used for real time prediction.

 ## CI/CD Pipeline